Mission

 Our Core Values

-Empowerment.
-We work together to empower our students and increase their self-sufficiency and ability to thrive.
+Empowerment: We empower our students to thrive.

 UNDERSTANDING